© 2019 Vernon Miles Kerr, vernonmileskerr.com

 Explaining the “Infinite-We” hypothesis in purely physical terms, as a result of quantum-entanglement, seems to blur the line between what we conceive as “physical” and what we conceive as “spiritual.”
 Even early humans thought of invisible agencies, causations, as “spirit.”
 Some Native American Tribes spoke of a supreme being as the “Great Spirit.”
 The Christian tradition speaks of a “Holy Spirit” or “Holy Ghost,” — sometimes, almost as a commodity as in, being “filled with the Holy Spirit.”
 Upon his baptism people reported seeing a dove descending upon Jesus, apparently a symbol of that spirit.
 That image, in itself, blurs the line between spiritual and physical, between agency and commodity.
 Perhaps an infinite neural network is the commodity and we humans and any other interconnected intelligent creatures are the agency.

 The water of the ocean is the medium, each wave is a process.
 Each of these processes is initiated and affected by outside forces, such as the moon’s gravity, the wind or even the occasional earthquake.
-We cannot see a “wave” we can only see the effect of that process on the water.
-It moves, it rises it crashes upon the shore, sometimes with disastrous results.
-But each wave is transitory,
+We cannot see a “wave” we can only see the effect of that wave-process on the water.
+Each wave moves toward the observer; it rises, it crashes upon the shore, sometimes with disastrous results.
+But although waves come in “sets”, with the peaks and troughs following one after another, each wave-process is transitory, lasting only as long as those outside-forces persist — or perhaps for a short time afterward, as the water-medium resonates, as a bell does after being struck.